dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/flex-container.md

 flexContainer.add(item1);

 var item2 = new dali.Control();
-flexContainer.add(item2); // item2 is aligned at the beginning of ther container
+flexContainer.add(item2); // item2 is aligned at the beginning of the container

 var item3 = new dali.Control();
 item1.alignSelf = "flexEnd"; // Align item3 at the bottom of the container
 flexContainer.add(item3);

 var item4 = new dali.Control();
-flexContainer.add(item4); // item4 is aligned at the beginning of ther container
+flexContainer.add(item4); // item4 is aligned at the beginning of the container

 ~~~
 ___________________________________________________________________________________________________